Rabbi Jason Gitlin, ReFrame Project Manager

 Dr. Lasker earned his doctorate in Education from the University of California, Los Angeles.
 He holds an MA in Education from the American Jewish University and a BA in Sociology and Judaic Studies from the University of California, San Diego.
 He has published articles in eJewish Philanthropy; in the Los Angeles Jewish Journal and San Diego Jewish Journal; and in the book Ramah at 60.
 In 2005, he and his family were honored by Adat Ari El in Valley Village, California, for their synagogue leadership.

-Cheryl provides training to congregational educators and their broader communities on experiential approaches to learning, arranges for guest trainers and educators, and works in collaboration with JTS faculty to define the experiential interests and research plans of ReFrame communities.
+Cheryl provides training to congregational educators and their broader communities on experiential approaches to learning.

 Cheryl serves as faculty and educator at the William Davidson Graduate School of Jewish Education at JTS since 2003.
 She works with the Experiential Learning Initiative, as the liaison to the National Ramah Commission, advises the Ivry Prozdor program and supports graduating students and alumni with career coaching.
 She recently served as the founding Program Director for the M.S. degree program in Camp Administration and Leadership at Touro University Nevada.
 Previously, Cheryl served as the director of Camp Ramah in the Poconos for 19 years, where in addition to running the overnight camp she created a day camp, a program for the Deaf, a Family Camp and Adult Camp.
 She consults to not-for-profit organizations on leadership, board development and mentors education and management professionals.